Scott Pilgrim Vs The World | 2010

 Interiors, including the endlessly extending front room for the opening credits, were created in the studio.

 A little to the northeast, Scott meets his new high-school girlfriend Knives Chau (Ellen Wong) outside her school, St Michael’s College School, 1515 Bathurst Street where the existing trees were simplified digitally to match the style of O’Malley’s drawings.

-It’s north a few miles to to Markham to find the arcade in which Scott and KNives play Ninja Ninja Revolution.
+It’s north a few miles to to Markham to find the arcade in which Scott and Knives play Ninja Ninja Revolution.
 This was built for the film in inside the Markville Shopping Centre, 5000 Highway 7 East, at McCowan Road.

 The pizza place is Pizza Pizza, 558 Bloor Street West at the corner of Bathurst Street, opposite the landmark Honest Ed’s discount store.

-The coffee shop, where Scott’s sister works, was the branch of Second Cup at 535 Queen Street West, on the corner of Augusta Avenue (though it’s since closed).
+The coffee shop, where Scott’s sister works, was the branch of Second Cup at 535 Queen Street West, on the corner of Augusta Avenue (though it’s also since closed).

 The library in which Scott first sees pink-haired Ramona is the Wychwood branch of Toronto Public Library, 1431 Bathurst Street at St Clair Avenue West, close to Knives’s school.